Insider Selling: Slack (NYSE:WORK) CTO Sells 1,500 Shares of Stock

 Cal Henderson also recently made the following trade(s):

-Slack (NYSE:WORK) last posted its earnings results on Wednesday, December 4th.
-The company reported ($0.02) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.07.
-Slack had a negative return on equity of 554.57% and a negative net margin of 90.86%.
-The firm had revenue of $168.70 million during the quarter, compared to analyst estimates of $156.14 million.
-The firm’s revenue for the quarter was up 59.8% on a year-over-year basis.
-Equities analysts expect that Slack will post -0.33 earnings per share for the current year.
+Slack (NYSE:WORK) last issued its quarterly earnings results on Wednesday, December 4th.
+The company reported ($0.02) EPS for the quarter, topping the consensus estimate of ($0.09) by $0.07.
+Slack had a negative net margin of 90.86% and a negative return on equity of 554.57%.
+The business had revenue of $168.70 million for the quarter, compared to analysts’ expectations of $156.14 million.
+The business’s revenue was up 59.8% compared to the same quarter last year.
+On average, equities analysts expect that Slack will post -0.33 EPS for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of WORK.
-Meadow Creek Investment Management LLC acquired a new stake in Slack in the 2nd quarter worth approximately $25,000.
-Sterling Investment Advisors Ltd. lifted its holdings in Slack by 67.6% in the 3rd quarter.
-Sterling Investment Advisors Ltd. now owns 1,240 shares of the company’s stock worth $29,000 after purchasing an additional 500 shares during the last quarter.
-Global Retirement Partners LLC acquired a new stake in Slack in the 3rd quarter worth approximately $33,000.
-Venturi Wealth Management LLC acquired a new stake in Slack in the 3rd quarter worth approximately $36,000.
-Finally, Griffin Asset Management Inc. acquired a new stake in Slack in the 2nd quarter worth approximately $37,000.
-Hedge funds and other institutional investors own 33.39% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the stock.
+Griffin Asset Management Inc. acquired a new stake in Slack during the second quarter valued at approximately $37,000.
+Sterling Investment Advisors Ltd. lifted its holdings in Slack by 67.6% during the 3rd quarter.
+Sterling Investment Advisors Ltd. now owns 1,240 shares of the company’s stock worth $29,000 after buying an additional 500 shares during the last quarter.
+Global Retirement Partners LLC bought a new position in Slack during the 3rd quarter worth approximately $33,000.
+Venturi Wealth Management LLC acquired a new position in shares of Slack in the 3rd quarter worth approximately $36,000.
+Finally, Baldwin Brothers Inc. MA acquired a new position in shares of Slack in the 3rd quarter worth approximately $47,000.
+33.38% of the stock is owned by hedge funds and other institutional investors.

-Several equities research analysts have recently issued reports on WORK shares.
-ValuEngine lowered Slack from a “buy” rating to a “hold” rating in a report on Tuesday, December 31st.
-Mizuho lifted their price target on Slack from $20.00 to $24.00 and gave the company a “neutral” rating in a report on Thursday, November 7th.
-William Blair reiterated a “buy” rating on shares of Slack in a report on Wednesday, November 20th.
-Morgan Stanley reduced their price target on Slack from $38.00 to $28.00 and set an “equal weight” rating for the company in a report on Wednesday, October 16th.
-Finally, Robert W. Baird lifted their price target on Slack to $31.00 and gave the company an “outperform” rating in a report on Thursday, December 5th.
-One analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have given a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average target price of $31.11.
+A number of equities analysts have commented on the stock.
+MKM Partners cut their price objective on shares of Slack from $38.00 to $28.00 and set a “buy” rating on the stock in a report on Tuesday, November 12th.
+William Blair restated a “buy” rating on shares of Slack in a research note on Wednesday, November 20th.
+Morgan Stanley dropped their target price on Slack from $38.00 to $28.00 and set an “equal weight” rating on the stock in a research report on Wednesday, October 16th.
+ValuEngine lowered Slack from a “buy” rating to a “hold” rating in a research report on Tuesday, December 31st.
+Finally, Piper Jaffray Companies started coverage on Slack in a research note on Monday, October 28th.
+They issued an “overweight” rating and a $30.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating and eleven have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $31.11.

 About Slack